-Unless otherwise directed by the Chief Investigator, the Custodian of Records should consult with a supervisor familiar with the underlying investigation to determine whether to delay disclosure of records relating to the discharge of a firearm or use of force resulting in death or in great bodily injury due to any of the following conditions (Penal Code § 832.7):
+Unless otherwise directed by the Chief Investigator, the Custodian of Records should consult with a supervisor familiar with the underlying investigation to determine whether to delay disclosure of qualifying records due to any of the following conditions (Penal Code § 832.7):

-- (a) Active criminal investigations - Disclosure may be delayed 60 days from the date the use of force occurred or until the District Attorney determines whether to file criminal charges, whichever occurs sooner. - After the initial 60 days, delay of disclosure may be continued if the disclosure could reasonably be expected to interfere with a criminal enforcement proceeding against an investigator or against someone other than an investigator who used the force. - (b) Filed criminal charges - 1.
-When charges are filed related to an incident where force was used, disclosure may be delayed until a verdict on those charges is returned at trial or, if a plea of guilty or no contest is entered, the time to withdraw the plea has passed. - (c) Administrative investigations - 1.
-Disclosure may be delayed until whichever occurs later: - (a) There is a determination from the investigation whether the use of force violated law or Officer policy, but no longer than 180 days after the date of the Office's discovery of the use of force or allegation of use of force - (b) Thirty days after the close of any criminal investigation related to the investigator's use of force
+- (a) Active criminal investigations - 1.
+Disclosure may be delayed 60 days from the date the misconduct or use of force occurred or until the District Attorney determines whether to file criminal charges, whichever occurs sooner. - 2.
+After the initial 60 days, delay of disclosure may be continued if the disclosure could reasonably be expected to interfere with a criminal enforcement proceeding against an investigator or against someone other than an investigator who engaged in misconduct or used the force. - (b) Filed criminal charges - 1.
+When charges are filed related to an incident in which misconduct occurred or force was used, disclosure may be delayed until a verdict on those charges is returned at trial or, if a plea of guilty or no contest is entered, the time to withdraw the plea has passed. - (c) Administrative investigations - 1.
+Disclosure may be delayed until: - (a) There is a determination from the investigation whether the misconduct or use of force violated law or Department policy, but no longer than 180 days after the date of the Department's discovery of the misconduct or use of force or allegation of misconduct or use of force